- Social Services

 Our series will feature movie titles that all have one thing in common: they’re discussable.
 You’ll have the opportunity to watch the movie on your own, or you can visit the Indian Valley Public Library for a public viewing on the date listed (generally the fourth Wednesday of the month at 10:00am).
 Then we’ll gather at Generations to pick our meaty movie apart, digesting its content together (this meeting will typically take place a week following the Library movie viewing).

-View it on your own or at the Indian Valley Public Library (100 E Church Ave, Telford, PA) on Wednesday, April 25, 2018 at 10am.
+View it on your own or at the Indian Valley Public Library (100 E. Church Ave.
+Telford, PA) on Wednesday, November 28, 2018 at 10am.

 Please register if you plan to attend the movie viewing at the Library AND/OR the discussion at Generations.
 Call 215-723-5841 or stop by the Generations front desk.